aristov/htmlmodule/README.md

 _work in progress_

-The HTML Module provides a web application semantics and functionality of a native browser DOM API.
+The htmlmodule provides a web application semantics and functionality of a native browser DOM API.

 ```js
 a({ href : 'https://html.spec.whatwg.org', children : 'HTML standard' })
 ```

-The code above uses HTML Module to create a hyperlink with a reference to the living standard.
+The code above uses htmlmodule to create a hyperlink with a reference to the living standard.
 A browser creates the same link, when it processes the following markup:

 ```html
 <a href=https://html.spec.whatwg.org>HTML standard</a>
 ```

-The HTML Module does not generate a markup.
+The htmlmodule does not generate a markup.
 It assembles the `HTMLAnchorElement` instance from scratch.

 ## Try now